 One of the most common facets of any CRPG is the ability to split up your party members so that one can function separately without the others (like when you’re flanking or repositioning).
 After this, you’d have them all grouped up and moving together again.
 Still, there’s something that might perplex you while playing Baldur’s Gate 3.
-It’s something so simple as selecting all party members.
+It’s something as simple as selecting all party members.
 Here’s our mini-guide to help you out.

 Baldur’s Gate 3: How to select all party members (or split them up)